-The first thing that needs to be said in any report for me of Tokyo Disneyland is the sad credit whore comment.
-For the next six days at least I can claim to have visited all the operational Disney resorts in the world.
-And yes, I'm entirely aware of how sad that is.
+It would be remiss of me not to begin a trip report for Tokyo Disneyland by noting that for the next six days at least I can claim to have visited all the operational Disney resorts in the world.
+And yes, I'm very well aware of just how sad that is.

 At this point, we proceeded on a whirlwind tour through just about every major attraction in the park:

-- Snow white and Peter Pan, both basically equivalent to the same rides in the other Disney parks, but run at a much faster speed, resulting in riders being unable to properly appreciate each scene.
-Presumably this was done to increase capacity, but badly, given that several vehicles formed a queue at the end of the ride waiting for an operator so people could disembark; why not just slow the track down by 10% so this can't happen?
+Snow White and Peter Pan, both basically equivalent to the same rides in the other Disney parks, but run at a much faster speed, resulting in riders being unable to properly appreciate each scene.
+Presumably this was done to increase capacity, though it really didn't work given that several vehicles formed a queue at the end of the ride as there was only one disembarkation point.
+It would surely have made more sense to slow the track by 10% so this wouldn't happen.

-- It's a Small World, an obligatory stop and a somewhat less offensive one than usual, given that the nauseating theme tune was being played at a lower volume.
+It's a Small World, an obligatory stop and a somewhat less offensive one than usual, given that the nauseating theme tune was being played at a relatively low volume.
 This is probably the first time I have ridden one of these attractions without the tune lodging itself in my brain for the rest of the day.

-Queen of Hearts restaurant (we had to eat some time!)
+Queen of Hearts restaurant (we had to eat at some point!)

 A full report on this ride is quite a challenge to write, and for this reason it seems best to begin with the positive.
 Thunder Dolphin is an upper class coaster, arguably a top ten ride, and it has without question the best visuals of any coaster I have ever ridden.
 Seeing the city scape of Tokyo rushing past you, especially at night, is truly magical, and adds more to a ride than any ordinary theming would.
 Some readers might think the experience is similar to the coasters of Las Vegas, but in reality nothing could be further from the truth.
-The scenery in Vegas is gaudy lights everhwere, with each casino trying to outdo the next for tackiness.
-Tokyo at night is a maze of skyscrapers with office lights lit up everywhere as the Salarymen advance their careers.
+The scenery in Vegas is gaudy lights everywhere, with each casino trying to outdo the next for tackiness.
+Tokyo at night is a maze of skyscrapers with office lights lit up everywhere as the hundreds of thousands of salarymen work hard to advance their careers.

-The only black mark against the ride itself was the second pass over the building roof, where the track wobbles from side to side causing riders with their hands up to give a simulated mexican wave.
+The only black mark against the layout was the second pass over the building roof, where the track wobbles from side to side causing riders with their hands up to give a simulated Mexican wave.
 This can only be described as a complete dead spot; it's boring, and it really doesn't do much; it would have been far more effective if it was right on the building edge making people think that they might fall off.
-As it was, it was the weakest moment of the ride by far, not helped by the fact that a lot of speed has been burnt off at that stage.
+As it was, it was the weakest moment of the ride by far, not helped by the fact that a lot of speed had been burnt off by that stage.

-This brings me to the ride operators, or to be more specific, the rules that the ride was being operated under.
+Unfortunately, the real problem with the overall experience was in the rules that the ride was being operated under.
 It is highly probable that the staff were not to blame for these policies, and my comments should not be taken as a criticism of them; see two paragraphs above for my impressions there.
 With that caveat out of the way, here goes; at the end of each ride, the operators were waiting for the station to be emptied of exiting riders before even assigning oncoming riders to rows (forget about choosing your seat here; it is decided for you).
 This procedure, which took a minute or so, could easily have been accomplished when the train was on course.
 Already capacity was being hurt substantially.

 Additionally, no objects of any kind were allowed on board the ride.
 This is not unusual, but what was strange was that this covered coins, wallets, phones, and similar including those in closed zipped pockets.
 That's right folks; I had some change in my back pocket, zipped shut, which I was sitting on; I was forced to remove it from there and leave it in one of the lockers beside the ride.
 After all, they could easily have gone flying from there, right?
 Fortunately this is Japan and nothing is going to be stolen, but nevertheless it is utterly ridiculous.
 Nothing is going to come out of a pocket that is zipped shut, and certainly not one that a rider is sitting on.

 At any rate, we managed to achieve a total of fifteen rides in a little under three hours before the ride closed down.
 We had been on every second train for the most part, indicating dispatches of about one train every six minutes.
-Hardly ideal for such a huge ride, but what the hell, at least we'd been able to ride it.
+This was hardly ideal for such a huge coaster, but on the positive side we had at least been able to experience the ride in full.